grechaw/semantics-tutorial/README.md

 #Semantics Tutorial Project

+This project contains data, queries, and a demo application to use during a MarkLogic semantics tutorial.

-This is a super quick-and-dirty way to make a MarkLogic application
+It is a super quick-and-dirty MarkLogic application.

-It uses an angular page-per-app.
-It uses the OOTB REST server on port 8000
+It uses an single HTML file, tutorial.html, and an OOTB MarkLogic REST server on port 8000

 #requires